svk31/proxypool-simplestats/README.md

 proxypool-simplestats
 =====================

-This is quick and dirty mashup of php code to get some info from p2proxy (VTC/MON version) database and show it to users.
+This is quick and dirty mashup of php code to get some info from p2proxy (VTC/MON/PLX version) database and show it to users.

 Bootstrap support added by https://github.com/darrenturn90/

 Beautification of main page by TheoRettish http://mon.qemulab.com/

+PLX support by svk31 http://109.24.254.169/proxypool/ (needs PLX fork of proxypool: https://github/svk31/proxypool/)

 INSTALLATION
 ============

-First you need to download this repositoty to location, where apache or some other web server can reach it.
+First you need to download this repository to a location where apache or some other web server can reach it. (/var/www/ by default on linux)

 Then copy *./include/config.example.php* to **./include/config.php** and set all needed values.